Azure/acr-builder/README.md

 It can be used to automate container image patching and execute arbitrary containers for complex workflows.

-You can find examples of how to create multi-step tasks [here](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-tasks-multi-step) and a reference to all of the available YAML properties [here](./docs/task.md).
+You can find examples of how to create multi-step tasks [here](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-tasks-multi-step).

+## Task Schema

+For a list of all available YAML properties, please review the [Task schema](./docs/task.md).

+## Templating

+To understand templating and how to provide custom values to your runs, review [templates](./docs/templates.md).

 ## Requirements

 - Docker
-- There are also dependency images that are used throughout the task.
-Refer to the `baseimages` folder for corresponding Dockerfiles to generate these images, and review the list below for Linux/Windows.

 ## Building